pdinklag/random-permutation/README.md

 The system's high resolution timestamp is used as the random seed by default, which can be acquired by calling `pdinklag::RandomPermutation::timestamp()`.
 You can also provide an explicit random seed as the second parameter to the constructor.

-The `RandomPermutation` class also provides the iterators `begin` and `end`, allowing ranged for loops:
+The `RandomPermutation` class also provides the STL-style iterators `begin` and `end`, allowing ranged for loops:

 ```cpp
 #include <random_permutation.hpp>